mthroolin/mthroolin.github.io/cv.md

 `2023-Present`
 **Research Assistant**, University of Utah

-- Providing statistical support to papers published by the Deparment of Population Health Sciences.
+- Providing statistical support to papers published by the Department of Population Health Sciences.

 `2021-2023`
 **Graduate Teaching Assistant**, Montana State University